genepi/imputationserver/docs/pgs/getting-started.md

 - 1000 Genomes Phase 1 (Version 3)
 - HapMap 2

-More details about all available reference panels can be found [here](/pgs/reference-panels/).
+More details about all available reference panels can be found [here](reference-panels/).
+If you are unsure which reference panel to use, the "1000 Genomes Phase 3 (Version 5)" reference panel is multi-ancestry and has high coverage with available scores.
+However, if your uploaded data is European only, the HRC reference panel could be the better choice, as it enables the imputation of rare European-specific variants.

 ### Upload VCF files from your computer